Bandaranaike International Airport: Expansion projects

-The airport underwent resurfacing of its runway, and to celebrate, Emirates launched a one-off A380 flight operated as EK654 from Dubai, replacing the B777 aircraft usually deployed by Emirates on flights to Sri Lanka.
+The airport underwent resurfacing of its runway in early 2017, and to celebrate, Emirates launched a one-off Airbus A380 flight operated as EK654 from Dubai, replacing the Boeing 777 aircraft usually deployed by Emirates on flights to Sri Lanka.

 Future projects include a second runway to support the Airbus A380, a further eight passenger gates, a domestic terminal, a five-storey car-park, and a five-star hotel neighbouring the airport.
 Construction of new approach channels to the airport began in April 2017.

 A new split-level passenger terminal building, which separates arrivals and departures vertically, a new pier with eight boarding gates, and fourteen passenger boarding bridges, with a dedicated gate comprising two passenger boarding bridges for the new Airbus A380, will be included in the proposed new complex.
 There would also be a remote apron and an additional nine parking stands to ease air traffic movement.
 There would be a tax-free apparel shopping mall at the Katunayake BOI Zone to attract more business visitors to Sri Lanka.
 The mall is to be adjacent to the arrival terminal and connected by a sky bridge.

 The second stage will involve the acquisition of 600 ha of public land, the construction of a runway capable of accommodating new-generation airplanes, an aircraft repair and maintenance center, an arrival and a departure terminal, a shopping arcade, a cargo complex connected to the airport by rail and a multi-storey car park.
 Under the Development Project Phase II, Stage 2, a second passenger terminal and a required utility for a second terminal will be constructed.
 The terminal, aircraft parking apron, and public utilities will also be expanded.
 The existing airport terminal will be converted to a domestic and regional terminal, when the new complex is ready.
 A two-tier passenger terminal with arrivals and departures physically separated as found in most modern airports will also be constructed.
 A rapid exit to the Colombo–Katunayake Expressway will be provided directly from the terminal.

 The construction work of Package B –"Remote Apron and Taxiways" commenced in April 2017.

 Project phases and construction

-The second phase of the expansion project is being carried out with Japanese assistance and is expected to be completed by 2025.
+The second phase of the project will require another 30 months to complete the Terminal II project once it is awarded to the prospective Japanese contractor through the ongoing tender process, as only around 30% has been completed under the previous regimes.